MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ### Configuration did not restore after upgrade

-If you followed the upgrade instructions but your configuration did not persist, then put the backup of the appsettings.json file under the following directories and reinstall R Server 9.1 again:
+If you followed the upgrade instructions but your configuration did not persist, then put the backup of the appsettings.json file under the following directories and reinstall Machine Learning Server again:
    + On Windows: C:\Users\Default\AppData\Local\DeployR\current

    + On Linux: /etc/deployr/current